 While anyone can get set up with the basics of Esports accounting, it is often best to work with a specialist accountant as you start earning.
 They can advise you on anything from choosing the right business structure to deciding on the best country to run your business from.
 It also takes the headache out of accounting – meaning you can focus more energy on training!

-To learn more about money management as a pro gamer, read our Esports banking blog.
+To learn more about money management as a pro gamer, read our Esports finance blog.